 This review essay discusses how the recently growing literature on the Middle Eastern authoritarian regimes helps us to answer these questions.
 By drawing empirical evidence from Lisa Blaydes's State of Repression: Iraq Under Saddam Hussein, Dana El Kurd's Polarized and Demobilized: Legacies of Authoritarianism in Palestine, and Elizabeth Nugent's After Repression: How Polarization Derails Democratic Transition, we explore whether and how public response matters for regime resilience.
 Each in its own way, these three single-authored books under review demonstrate why certain people choose to collaborate with the regime while others work to undermine it, how polarization among people created under the authoritarian regime threatens democratic transition, and why well-intentioned international intervention may weaken people's capacity to confront the regime.
-While the authors discuss different cases and there are different shadings of emphasis among them, overall they offer new explanations of why and how state-society interactions in the authoritarian context can induce unexpected negative effects on the regime's resilience and the capacity for nation-building.
+While the authors discuss various case studies and emphasize strategic interactions between different actors, overall they offer new explanations of why and how state-society interactions in the authoritarian context can induce unexpected negative effects on the regime's resilience, its capacity for nation-building, and the people's ability to confront the regime.